softwareplace/goserve/README.md

-# http-utils
+# goserve

-`http-utils` is a Go library designed to simplify the creation of backend applications or services that interact with HTTP requests.
+`goserve` is a Go library designed to simplify the creation of backend applications or services that interact with HTTP requests.
 It leverages the powerful `gorilla/mux` router to provide flexibility, performance, and scalability while adhering to best practices in server development.